lukaschoebel/cashflow/README.md

 # CashFlow

 This project originated from the seminar on *Advanced Blockchain Technologies* (IN2107) at the Technical University of Munich.
-Within the scope of this course, we analyzed the technical characteristics, advantages as well as limitations of Hyperledger Fabric thoroughly and propose a proof-of-concept for a use case.
+Within the scope of this course, we analyzed the technical characteristics, advantages as well as limitations of Hyperledger Fabric thoroughly, and proposed a proof-of-concept for a use case.

 ## Use Case & Motivation

-With the objective to track money in large building projects, project `CashFlow` aims to build a redundant alternative to legal agreements on paper.
+With the objective to track money in large construction projects, project `CashFlow` aims to build a redundant alternative to legal agreements on paper.
 By implementing a prototype based on Hyperledger Fabric, we suggest a solution that is transparent, secure and efficient.

 ## HowTo